LIV recruit Smith among nominees for PGA Tour Player of the Year

 British Open champion Cameron Smith, who joined the Saudi-backed LIV Golf Series last week, has been nominated for the PGA Tour's Player of the Year award along with Scottie Scheffler and Rory McIlroy.

-The 29-year-old Australian won his first major at St Andrews in July and also claimed the Players Championship and rose to world number two, before becoming the highest-ranked player to switch to LIV Golf.
+The 29-year-old Australian won his first major at St Andrews in July and also claimed the Players Championship and rose to world No 2, before becoming the highest-ranked player to switch to LIV Golf.

-World number three McIlroy, one of LIV's most outspoken critics, is a three-time winner of the PGA Tour award and also became the first player to win the FedEx Cup three times after his thrilling victory over world number one Scheffler at the season-ending Tour Championship.
+World No 3 McIlroy, one of LIV's most outspoken critics, is a three-time winner of the PGA Tour award and also became the first player to win the FedEx Cup three times after his thrilling victory over world No 1 Scheffler at the season-ending Tour Championship.

 The winner of the award will be determined by a vote of Tour members who played in at least 15 FedEx Cup events during the season.
 Voting will close on Friday, with the winners to be announced at a later date.